 The following information is relevant if you live in England, Wales or Northern Ireland.

 1. Getting started

 You’ll receive a letter from us explaining your insolvency advice.
 You can discuss this letter with your Debt Coach and then you need to decide whether to take the next steps in moving forward with bankruptcy.

 2. Paying for your bankruptcy application

 You’ll have to pay a fee to apply for bankruptcy.
 This is not a fee payable to CAP for our service which is, and will always be, free of charge.
+This is a fee payable to cover the administration cost of bankruptcy.
 How much you’ll pay depends on where in the UK you live.